dehesselle/virtctl/README.md

 - reload systemd with `systemctl daemon-reload`

 ### 3...2...1...Go!
 Start your VM with `systemctl start vm@debian`.
-Check if it came up with `systemctl status vm@debian` and take a look at the logfile (`LOGFILE` in `vmmctl.conf`).
+Check if it came up with `systemctl status vm@debian` and take a look at the logfile (`LOGFILE` in `vmmctl.conf`, default is `/var/log/vmmctl.log`).

 If you want systemd to automatically start and stop it on boot/shutdown, enable it with `systemctl enable vm@debian` and change your default target with `systemctl set-default hypervisor`.

 ## Famous last words
 _It should work!_ - I'm using this myself on a daily basis.
-Granted, my setup is rather simple because I don't have to deal with multiple physical or virtual networks and I can live with the (mostly naming related) requirements above.
-That's where this solution falls short.
+Granted, my setup is rather simple because I don't have to deal with multiple physical or virtual networks and I can live with the naming-related requirements above.
+But that is where this solution falls short.

+I want to lift some of the limitations by parsing the Domain XML, but no promises yet.